bring/developer-site/content/api/customerinfo/_index.md

   documentation:
     - title: What can the Customer Info API help me with?
       content: |
-        The Customer Info API can help users bootstrap their checkout and booking process by providing a list of customers, countries, and services available to the user.
+        The Customer Info API can help users bootstrap their checkout and booking process by providing a list of customers, countries, and services available to them.

 ---